saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 ### Read in expression data of interacting cells

-First, we will read in the single-cell data from fibroblast and malignant cells from HNSCC tumors.
+First, we will read in the publicly available single-cell data from fibroblast and malignant cells from HNSCC tumors.

 ``` r
 hnscc_expression = readRDS(url("https://zenodo.org/record/1484138/files/hnscc_expression.rds"))